emilcw/emilcw.github.io/README.md

 # Academic Pages

+# TODO
+- Fill in all parts
+- Change font to something more stylish
+- add in links
+- add in picture

 **Academic Pages is a GitHub Pages template for personal and professional portfolio-oriented websites.**

 ![Academic Pages template example](images/themes/homepage-light.png "Academic Pages template example")